 Fulton County Animal Services: This county agency takes care of animal issues that occur in Fulton County, including any strays.860 Marietta Boulevard NW

 Atlanta Humane Society: This nonprofit operates a shelter for abandoned and homeless animals.981 Howell Mill Road NW

 1565 Mansell Road

-If you have been injured by a dog attack because of the negligence of its owner, contact a personal injury attorney at Balams Law Group.
+If you have been injured by a dog attack because of the negligence of its owner, contact a personal injury attorney at The Balams Firm.
 ReShea Balams is a skilled Atlanta dog bite attorney would works with clients to ensure the best possible outcome in each case.

 Call (404) 445-2005 to schedule a free case evaluation.
-Balams Law Group represents dog bite victims in Fulton, DeKalb, Cobb, Clayton and Gwinnett Counties.
+The Balams Firm represents dog bite victims in Fulton, DeKalb, Cobb, Clayton and Gwinnett Counties.